Fomitopsis mounceae

-Fomitopsis mounceae is a species of shelf fungus.
+Fomitopsis mounceae is a North American species of shelf fungus.

+Taxonomy

 Originally thought to be identical to the red-belted conk, studies show that it is in fact a discrete species.
 The original specimen was isolated from Edson, Alberta on a poplar tree.
-This species was named after Irene Mounce, a Canadian mycologist.
+This species was named after Canadian mycologist Irene Mounce.

-It causes cubical brown rot typical of Fomitopsis, and favours aspen or coniferous trees.
-It is a detritivore, and does not typically grow on live trees.
-It typically grows at lower elevations than its close relative, F. schrenkii.

 Description

-Fomitopsis mounceae is a perennial woody conk distributed across Canada and the northern United States, down to northern California.
-It is typically fan-like in shape, with distinct bands usually brown or red in colour.
+Fomitopsis mounceae is typically fan-like in shape, with distinct bands usually brown or red in colour.
 It can have a resinous, sticky coating.
 As the conks age, they often become bumpy or warty.
+The cap is 8-25 cm wide and 5-12 cm thick at the base.

 The underside of the conk is typically white or yellow in colour, with 3–6 round pores per millimetre.
-If broken open, the inside is woody and brown, with no distinct bands.
+If broken open, the inside is yellowish, or sometimes woody and brown, with no distinct bands.
 It stains brown in KOH.

+The spore print is whitish to cream.

+Similar species

+Fomitopsis ochracea is very similar but always lacks a red, orange or yellow zone; F. ochracea chars if burnt, while F. mounceae melts.
+Fomitopsis schrenkii is found in the Southwest.
+Ganoderma applanatum usually lacks a blackish zone on the cap and its pores stain dark brown.
+Species of Fomes are usually taller than wide.

+Habitat and distribution

+The perennial woody conk causes cubical brown rot typical of Fomitopsis.
+It favours aspen or conifer trees.
+It is a detritivore, and does not typically grow on live trees.
+It typically grows at lower elevations than F. schrenkii.

+It is distributed across Canada and the northern United States, as far south as northern California.